 Pay your policy in full: Sometimes, paying your policy in full, rather than making monthly payments, can help you save.

 Check your location: Planning to move in retirement?
-Keep in mind that car insurance varies widely from state to state, so check to see if you can afford rates for where you're moving.
+Keep in mind that car insurance rates vary widely from state to state, so check to see if you can afford rates for where you're moving.

 Shop Around: As always, shopping around for the best rates is a good idea if you're looking to save as much as you can, as rates vary between insurance companies.
 Be sure to get at least three quotes before committing to a policy.